 Using Workflows to Schedule Jobs

-To increase the speed of your software development through faster feedback, shorter reruns, and more efficient use of resources, configure Workflows.
+Workflows help you increase the speed of your software development through faster feedback, shorter reruns, and more efficient use of resources.
 This document describes the Workflows feature and provides example configurations in the following sections:

 - Workflows Configuration Examples

 - Holding a Workflow for a Manual Approval

 - Using Contexts and Filtering in Your Workflows